GoogleChromeLabs/http2push-gae/EXPLAINER.md

-## HTTP2 push improvest performance
+## HTTP2 push improves performance

 HTTP2 allows servers to preemptively push resources at high priority to the client by using a header: